A Chance to Dance

 Intermediate Hip Hop

 Ages 9-11.
-Prior Hip Hop experience necessary but not required if falls in age range.
+Prior Hip Hop experience necessary but not required if falls in age range, must have permission from instructor.
 Faster pace of instruction.

 Advanced Hip Hop